 Then you're all good to go, aren't you?
 You could say so, but it isn't entirely accurate.
 You will also need other paddleboarding SUP gear to ensure that you can enjoy the experience to the fullest extent possible.
-The first thing you'll need is a way to transport your SUP, and there'll always be a need to store it on your board.
+The first thing you'll need is a way to transport your SUP, and you'll always need to store it on your board.
 Along with that, you'll also have to maintain your safety while you're paddling.

 Unlike kayaks and canoes, paddleboards do not come with all sorts of nifty compartments to store your gear, as you will find with kayaks and canoes.
-Some paddleboard manufacturers provide bungee nets and D rings so you can attach your gear to your board.
+Some paddleboard manufacturers provide bungee nets and D rings so you can attach your bag to your board.
 In contrast, others (such as the Tower Adventurer Paddle Board I reviewed here) do not offer any storage options.

 With this affordable kit, you will receive 4 D-rings, a bungee cord, and vinyl cement to attach the D-rings to the board.

 You can add the storage options you need for much less than it would cost you to go on a date to the movies.
 Adding the D-rings, bungee nets, and bungee cords yourself will save you hundreds of dollars by purchasing a board equipped with these features.

 Your board is a great place to store dry bags, life jackets, fishing gear, or apparel that you may need.
 You can clip other small items like pouches and bags to the bungee to provide extra storage options.
 Every paddleboard needs to have some storage option for bungee cords on it!

 What is the purpose of buying a cargo net if you already have a bungee cord on your board?
 It's simple.
 There is no doubt that bungee cords are perfect for lashing down large items like dry bags and towels, but they are ineffective for hitting down smaller items such as snacks, fishing tackle, or personal items.